Q. How do I know if an article is peer-reviewed?

 - Choose a subject area related to your topic--English for Composition classes, Health Sciences for those classes.

-- Choose a database, such as Academic One File
+- Choose a database, such as Gale Power Search

 - This way you will know that the database is limiting to peer-reviewed articles.

 Thank you for using ASK US.
-For more information contact your campus librarians.
+For more information, please contact your Baker librarians.